micahlmartin/xcontroller/README.md

 # xcontroller

 NodeJS controller framework for express.
-Makes your controller more easily testable.
+Makes your controller easier to test.

 ## Usage